HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

 Refer to the original `values.yaml` for all available applications that can be configured.
 For more information, refer to [Planning your container deployment using Helm](../../../../container/index.md).

 Setting the add-on host is required for all hybrid deployments.
-Because the default uses relative hostnames, you must set an absolute FQDN for hybrid deployments.
-API calls must point to a single absolute hostname to avoid authentication issues.
-Configuring multiple hostnames in a hybrid deployment is not supported.
+Given the default use of relative hostnames, you must set an absolute FQDN for hybrid deployments.
+API calls must still point to one absolute hostname to avoid authentication issues when making requests.
+With that, it is not supported to configure your HCL DX environment to support multiple hostnames if you are running a hybrid deployment.
 Refer to [Hybrid Deployment Installation](../../../../hybrid/index.md) for more details.

 !!! note
     If your DX Core deployment uses a self-signed certificate or a certificate that is not publicly trusted, add the certificate to the trust store of the add-on applications.
 Refer to [Adding additional CA to the trust store of DAM or RingAPI](../../../../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-additonal-ca.md) for instructions.